QuSpin/QuSpin/README.md

  ```

-* N: (optional) number of sites to create the hamiltonian with.
+* N: integer (optional), number of sites to create the hamiltonian with.

-* shape: (optional) shape to create the hamiltonian with.
+* shape: tuple (optional), shape to create the hamiltonian with.

-* copy: (optional) whether or not to copy the values from the input arrays.
+* copy: bool (optional,) whether or not to copy the values from the input arrays.

-* check_symm: (optional) flag whether or not to check the operator strings if they obey the requested symmetries.
+* check_symm: bool (optional), flag whether or not to check the operator strings if they obey the requested symmetries.

-* check_herm: (optional) flag whether or not to check if the operator strings create a hermitian matrix.
+* check_herm: bool (optional), flag whether or not to check if the operator strings create a hermitian matrix.

-* check_pcon: (optional) flag whether or not to check if the operator strings conserve magnetization/particle number.
+* check_pcon: bool (optional), flag whether or not to check if the operator strings conserve magnetization/particle number.

-* dtype: (optional) data type to create the matrices with.
+* dtype: dtype (optional), data type to create the matrices with.

 * kw_args: extra options to pass to the basis class.